backend-development/backend-development-textbook/source/security.md

 Now we change the view to not display the passwords any more.
 We can run the test to make sure we succeeded.

+§

+But to be fair: in this example a lot more has gone wrong than displaying the passwords: storing the passwords in plain text in the database was the first mistake!

 ## Injection

 > Injection flaws, such as SQL, NoSQL, OS, and LDAP injection, occur when untrusted data is sent to an interpreter as part of a command or query.
 The attacker's hostile data can trick the interpreter into executing unintended commands or accessing data without proper authorization.
 [OWASP Wiki](https://www.owasp.org/index.php/Top_10-2017_A1-Injection)

 ### SQL Injection and ActiveRecord

-ActiveRecord will protect against SQL-Injection if you use methods like `find` and `where` without string interpolation.
+A good ORM like ActiveRecord will protect against SQL-Injection if used correctly.
+For ActiveRecord: if you use the methods `find` or `where` without string interpolation Rails will turn them into prepared statements - since [Rails 3.1, 2011](https://patshaughnessy.net/2011/10/22/show-some-love-for-prepared-statements-in-rails-3-1).

+You can see this in the Rails console: The SQL statements contain placeholders $1, $2, and the bound values are supplied separately:

 ```ruby
 Project.find(42)